 I read it away

 YOU are the biggest project you will ever work on.
-It’s the most important job you will ever have.
+It’s the most important job you’ll ever have.
 And YOU have to stop taking it for granted.
-Stop putting it off for another day, or thinking you can run away because you will always be there waiting.
+Don’t postpone it for another day or convince yourself that you can escape, because no matter what, you will always be there, waiting.
 You can’t drink you away, or smoke you away or sex you away.
-You have to open up and deal with You.
-Trust me, YOU’RE WORTH IT!!!
+You have to open up and face yourself.
+Trust me, YOU ARE WORTH IT!!!

 Love, Sunshyne